-Children's rights continue to be violated all over Europe.
-Moreover, children are not always recognised as full bearers of human rights.
-Some progress has been made, partly as a result of the UN Convention on the Rights of the Child.
-The Council of Europe has also contributed to the protection of children through the case law of the European Court of Human Rights and the European Committee on Social Rights and through the adoption of important standards relating to adoption, child exploitation, juvenile justice or children in institutions.
+States have committed themselves to respect, protect and fulfil children’s rights and to make all necessary efforts to ensure that all children, not just the privileged few, enjoy basic qualities of life and can reach their full potential.
+The Council of Europe has significantly contributed to the protection of children through the case law of the European Court of Human Rights and the European Committee of Social Rights as well as through the adoption of important standards such as relating to adoption, child exploitation, juvenile justice or children in institutions.

 The protection of the rights of children is high on the agenda of the Commissioner for Human Rights.
-He regularly visits care institutions, schools, facilities where children are detained, places where children live in precarious conditions, and organisations providing services to children.
-The Commissioner addresses recommendations to national authorities on how they could improve their records on children's rights.
+She regularly visits care institutions, schools, facilities where children are detained, places where children live in precarious conditions, and organisations providing services to children.
+As part of her mandate, the Commissioner addresses recommendations to national authorities on how they could improve their records on children's rights.